Kntnt/kntnt-date-shortcode/README.md

-# Kntnt's posts shortcode
+# Kntnt's dates shortcode

 Provides a shortcode for formated date and/or time.

 ## Description

-The shortcode `[posts …]` with up to two arguments outputs date and/or time.
+The shortcode `[dates …]` with up to two arguments outputs date and/or time.

 ### Some examples

-The shortcode `[posts]` outputs the time of the shortcode's execution formatted according to Settings » General.
+The shortcode `[dates]` outputs the time of the shortcode's execution formatted according to Settings » General.

-The shortcode `[posts "l d M Y H:i"]` outputs time of the shortcode's execution formatted according to the format string.
+The shortcode `[dates "l d M Y H:i"]` outputs time of the shortcode's execution formatted according to the format string.

-The shortcode `[posts format="l d M Y H:i"]` is same as above.
+The shortcode `[dates format="l d M Y H:i"]` is same as above.

-The shortcode `[posts "l d M Y H:i" 123456]` outputs the date and time 123456 seconds after Unix Epoch formatted according to the format string.
+The shortcode `[dates "l d M Y H:i" 123456]` outputs the date and time 123456 seconds after Unix Epoch formatted according to the format string.

-The shortcode `[posts format="l d M Y H:i" timestamp="123456"]` is same as above.
+The shortcode `[dates format="l d M Y H:i" timestamp="123456"]` is same as above.

 ### Detailed description